Corsinvest/cv4pve-api-dotnet/README.md

 ## Commercial Support

-This software is part of a suite of tools called cv4pve.
-If you want commercial support send mail support@corsinvest.it
+This software is part of a suite of tools called cv4pve-tools.
+If you want commercial support, visit the [site](https://www.corsinvest.it/cv4pve)

 ## General